-Explore finance solutions more in depth
+Explore finance solutions more in-depth

 The financial and non-financial tools listed below will help you to discover the benefits and challenges of each tool from both the financier and enterprise perspective.
 The objective is to create mutual understanding among financiers and entrepreneurs when utilizing certain financial structures, be it for funding or credit enhancement.

-Additional source of revenues accessible by projects that generate or are expected to generate verifiable positive climate change related outcomes.
+An additional source of revenues accessible by projects that generate or are expected to generate verifiable positive climate change related outcomes.
 Energypedia